 - To be eligible for a U.S. Government Grant, please keep in mind that both Estonian and U.S. organizations (third-country applicants are not eligible) must have a DUNS number, NCAGE Code, and an Active status in the SAM database.
 Guidelines and links for registration are provided in the right-hand menu.

 - The link to download the pdf form for interim or final report, SF425 with instructions is also available in the right-hand menu.

 - The Embassy adheres to the U.S. Government rules and regulations pertaining to grants administration.

 FRAUD PREVENTION WARNING

-In case you or your organization receive a suspicious e-mail, please share this immediately with your contacts at the U.S. Embassy, or forward the letter to USASaatkond@state.gov.
-Thank you.
+If you or your organization receive a suspicious e-mail, please share this immediately with your contacts at the U.S. Embassy or forward the letter to USASaatkond@state.gov.